IELTS Writing: Introduction (Academic Module)

 In IELTS Writing, Task 2 is more important than Task 1, so you should spend more time on Task 2.

-1. Always spend some time (2-3 mins) making a paragraph plan before you begin writing.
+1. Always make a paragraph plan before writing.
 In Task 1, each paragraph should deal with one aspect of the data.
 In Task 2, each paragraph should contain one main idea.

 2. Avoid repeating the same words too many times.
 Paraphrase the questions and vary vocabulary as much as possible in both IELTS writing tasks.